 Have you ever wondered how to do diamond push ups?
 You likely have heard of them, and maybe even tried them.
 Did you know they are one of the toughest push ups to perform?
 And did you know that they are super effective at working one muscle in particular?

-In this post, we’ll go over how to do the exercise, why you should, and what to keep in mind for safety and effectiveness.
+Let’s jump in on how to do the exercise, why you should, and what to keep in mind for safety and effectiveness.
 And also that one muscle that this exercise is great at building.

 How to do Diamond Push Ups: Step-By-Step